-In May of 1973 ground was broken for the new Skilled Care Wing making provision for 160 additional beds and enhanced adequate ancillary services to provide only the very best care for the elderly of Lebanon County who are ill and require a very high degree of skilled care.
+A new facility called Cedar Haven was occupied with 244 residents and a substantial waiting list.
+In 1973, the new Skilled Care Wing was built with 160 beds and enhanced ancillary services to provide only the very best care for the elderly of Lebanon County.